eNMS-automation/eNMS/docs/workflows/workflow_system.rst

   - A ``job-specific right-click menu`` (Right-click on a job).

 The ``general right-click menu`` contains the following entries:
-  - Change Mode (create edges or move a job in the editor)
+  - Change Mode (create edges or move a job in the Workflow Builder)
   - Add Job (let you choose a job among all existing jobs)
   - Run Workflow (starts the workflow)
   - View and compare the logs of the workflow (``Workflow Logs``, ``Compare Workflow Logs``)
-  - Delete Delection (all selected objects are deleted, jobs or edges)
+  - Delete Selection (all selected objects are deleted, jobs or edges)

 .. image:: /_static/workflows/workflow_system/workflow_background_menu.png
    :alt: Workflow management